-What does Strawberry Fields Forever mean?
+What do you think Strawberry Fields Forever means?

 Beatles: Strawberry Fields Forever Meaning